 The hair on our head can provide a reasonable amount of shade from the sun, however, pay attention to the hairline and the part.
 These areas have no protection from the sun and need a little extra help.
 Using a sunsreen spray is a great idea to protect against the UVA/UVB rays.
 If you have fine hair, use a little dry shampoo also as it can weigh down your hair and make it feel a little dirty.

 It goes without saying, but really, we should be wearing an SPF moisturiser on our faces everyday.
 They are so easily available in many pharmacies and drug stores.
 Make sure you apply a generous amount and allow it to soak in before applying your make-up.
-A lot of foundations now contain an SPF of around 10-15 which is perfect.
+A lot of foundations now contain an SPF of around 10-15 which is fine, but we really should be wearing an additional SPF of at least 30.
+I wear factor 50 every day.
 Be aware of foundations that have a matte finish or a higher SPF, especially if you are going to wear it in the evening.
 The titanium oxide that is usually found in the products can react badly to the flash of a camera and cause your skin to look very pale or ashy in the images.